Gametoast/Documentation/StarWarsBattlefrontII/documentation/Battlefront2_scripting_system.md

 **Instance: N/A**

-This event occurs when the script calls Trigger\&lt;Event\&gt; for a previously created Event type.
+This event occurs when the script calls Trigger<Event> for a previously created Event type.
 It supports all Lua types as Actor and Context, including nil, Boolean, light user data, number, string, table, function, user data, and thread.

 ## Filters